sirn-se/websocket-php/.github/ISSUE_TEMPLATE/bug_report.md

 If possible, provide information - possibly including code snippets - on how to reproduce the issue.

 **Logs**
 If possible, provide logs that indicate the issue.
-See https://github.com/Textalk/websocket-php/blob/master/docs/Examples.md#logger on how to use a logger.
+See [Examples: Logger](../../docs/Examples.md#logger) on how to use a logger.

 **Versions**
 * Version of this library